randyrossi/vicii-kawari/README.md

 It depends on what video output you chose.
 If you use the composite encoder option, no modifications to the motherboard are required.
 However, if you plan on using VGA or HDMI output, it is recommended the RF modulator be removed.
 The hole previously used for the composite jack may then be used for an HDMI or VGA cable.
 Otherwise, there is no practical way for a video cable to exit the machine.

 ## How accurate is it?
 To measure accuracy, I use the same suite of programs VICE (The Versatile Commodore Emulator) uses to catch regressions in their releases.
-Out of a total of 230 VICII tests, X are currently passing.
-That's a X% success rate.
+Out of a total of 280 VICII tests, 280 are passing.

 I obviously can't test every program but it supports all the graphics tricks programmers used in their demos/games.
 It is safe to say it is a faithful reproduction of the original chips.